danielbodart/portical/README.md

 There are 2 parts to Portical:

 1. Add the `portical.upnp.forward` label and rules (`8080:80` or `8080:80/tcp` etc) to your Docker containers to expose them to the internet.
-2. Run Portical to set up port forwarding rules and keep them up to date.
+2. Run Portical container to set up port forwarding rules and monitor as many containers as you want.

 ### Part 1: Adding the `portical.upnp.forward` label